 Ignatius of Antioch describes the Son as “our God” but the Father as “the only true God.”

-Irenaeus, similarly, referred to Christ Jesus as “our God.”
-But, similar to Ignatius, he also wrote:
+Irenaeus, similarly, referred to Christ Jesus as “our God” but also wrote:

 We received the faith in “One God, the Father Almighty.”